-Under Virginia law, undocumented immigrants have a legal right to file personal injury lawsuits.
+Under current Virginia laws, undocumented immigrants have a legal right to file personal injury lawsuits.

-When it comes to auto accidents, slip and fall injuries, and most other kinds of personal injury cases, your immigration status shouldn’t be an issue in your personal injury case.
+When it comes to auto accidents, slip and fall injuries, and other common injuries, your immigration status should not be an issue in your personal injury case.

 However, personal injury cases related to employment (i.e. workers’ compensation) can be a bit more complicated.

 In this article, we’ll go over your legal right to file personal injury lawsuits regardless of your immigration status.

 Does My Immigration Status Matter in a Virginia Personal Injury Lawsuit?

 In general, no. Under Virginia law, everyone in Virginia has the same right to file a personal injury lawsuit, regardless of their immigration status.